jstray/deepform/README.md

 Can we replicate this data extraction using modern deep learning techniques?
 This project aimed to find out, and successfully extracted the easiest of the fields (total amount) at 90% accuracy using a relatively simpled windowed network running on a "tokens with bounding boxes" representation (see below.)

+## How it works
+I settled on a relatively simple design, using a fully connected three-layer network trained on 20 token windows of the data.
+Each token includes geometry information (bounding box and page number) and also some hand-crafted "hint" features, such as the number of digit characters in the string.
+For details, see [the talk](https://www.youtube.com/watch?v=uNN59kJQ7CA).

+Although 90% is a good result, it's probably not high enough for production use.
+However, I believe this approach has lots of room for improvement.
+The advantage of this type of system is that it can elegantly integrate multiple manual extraction methods — each of which can be individually crappy.
+The network actually learns when to trust each method.
+In ML speak this is "boosting over weak learners."

+So the next steps would be something like:

+- Add additional hand-crafted features that signal when a token is the total.
+These don't have to be individually very accurate.
+- Extend the technique to the other fields we wish to extract (advertiser, etc.)

 ## How to run

 If you wish to reproduce this result, there are multple steps in the data preparation: